Augmented Coding

 The Magic & The Challenge

 One magical aspect of augmented coding is how the AI goes beyond stated requirements to implement what I would have wanted: "Oh, & here's a command line tool for this."
-"Oh, & I implemented a special purpose testing tool for that."
+The challenge?
+Today's AI assistants lack taste.
+That giant function?
+The AI just added another 20 lines to it.

 "Don't eat the seed corn" — My coding genie unfortunately doesn't know this farming wisdom.